saiakhil1011/SeriousSQL_FreshSegments/README.md

 Similarly, the `interest_map` table was also checked for NULLs and none were found.

 ## Checking for Missing Data
 Next I wanted to see if there is any missing/unexplained data in the dataset.
-For this I
+For this I did the following:
 1. Check if all the `interest_id` in the `interest_metrics` table are present in the `interest_map` table.
     This is to make sure that we don't have any records that have `interest_id`s that are not present in the `interest_map` table.
 (No foreign keys that do not match with primary keys are present)